Pacific Apartments Historic Renovation

 Modern Needs Meet Historic Elements

-Owned and operated by Plymouth Housing, the Pacific Apartments offers single room occupancy (SRO), studio, and one-bedroom units for adults experiencing homelessness.
+Owned and operated by Plymouth Housing, the Pacific Apartments offered single room occupancy (SRO), studio, and one-bedroom units for adults experiencing homelessness.
 Formerly known as the Leamington Hotel and Apartments, the building has undergone a series of renovations since it was first constructed in 1915, including ADA and seismic upgrades, new elevators, and most recently, new windows.
-In 1994, the building was registered as a historic landmark on the National Register of Historic Places.
+In 1994, the building was registered as a historic landmark on the National Register of Historic Places and renovated with Historic Tax Credits.
+Read more at Plymouth's website: CLICK HERE

-This project aims to improve living conditions for residents while protecting and rehabilitating the historic elements that characterize the building.
+This renovation focused on improving living conditions for residents while protecting and rehabilitating the historic elements that characterize the building.
 What began as a feasibility study to enlarge the SROs into small efficiency dwelling units (SEDUs) - each unit equipped with a kitchenette, bathroom, and storage – has evolved into a deeply challenging, yet concerted effort from all parties involved, including the owner, contractor, engineers, City of Seattle, Seattle City Light, Seattle Department of Transportation, and the State Department of Archaeology and Historic Preservation.
-The physical site constraints, existing building systems, and historic features present a series of limitations that often conflict with one another.
-Through an engaging and iterative design process, the team is committed to provide comfortable, affordable housing options for the local community.
+The physical site constraints, existing building systems, and historic features presented a series of limitations that often conflicted with one another.
+Through an engaging and iterative design process, the design successfully provides new quality affordable apartments in downtown Seattle.
+RAFN Company was the General Contractor and an amazing partner on this historic project.

 Website Design